 • The Frontline Fund

-We fund organisations to deliver services to support people experiencing homelessness.
-We currently fund six projects, based across the four nations of the UK.
-The projects each focus on supporting people to secure, and keep, a safe place to live.
-This includes providing access to healthcare, legal advice and mental health support to help people…
+Our Frontline Fund provided six organisations with vital funding to deliver services to support people experiencing homelessness.
+These six projects were based across the UK and focused on supporting people to secure, and keep, a safe place to live.
+This included providing access to healthcare, legal advice and mental health support to help people move…

 Close Menu